Antenna Installation Tips

 There are many things that will affect the performance of your antenna, but as a general rule, the higher you can get your antenna, the better.

-Indoor installations can be problematic for two reasons.
+Depending on your location, indoor installations can be problematic for two reasons.
 First, the antenna will be lower than a roof-mounted installation, often limiting line-of-sight.
 Second, the digital signal is weakened by every wall the signal must pass through.
 This is why we recommend placing your indoor antenna as close to a window as possible (and again: the higher, the better).

 If you live in lower terrain and the location of the transmitters in your area requires you to aim the antenna into the side of a hill, your chances for success may be limited.
 People who live in deep valleys or canyons may not be able to receive HDTV signals with an over-the-air antenna.
 Similarly, people who live in high-rise apartment buildings will have more success if they live on the side of the building facing the transmitters.

-All of our outdoor antennas include an adjustable mount clamp that can be affixed to a variety of masts and mounts.
+All of our outdoor antennas include an adjustable mast clamp that can be affixed to a variety of masts and mounts.
 You can purchase one of our antenna mounts if your antenna does not include one.
 Before installing your antenna on any mount, it's important to check the reception in the location you intend to install the antenna prior to attaching the mount to any surface.

 All of our antennas are equipped with female "F" type coaxial connectors that integrate with standard RG6 coaxial cable.
 Connect the cable to the outlet on the antenna and then feed this cable down to your TV or converter box.

 If your coaxial cable run is longer than 100 ft., we would suggest a JUICE preamplifier.
 A preamplifier increases available signal strength and will help overcome challenges including splitters or weak signals.